 Residue analysis of lipids from various ceramic vessel types in late prehistoric China

-The purpose of this research was to identify the different patterns of food consumption across space and time at Liangchengzhen, a Longshan (ca. 2600-1900 B.C.) site located in Shandong Province, China.
-The primary hypothesis of the research contended that evidence of increasing social inequality with respect to food consumption would be found from early to late phases at Liangchengzhen, a period of ~200 years.
+The purpose of this thesis was to identify the different patterns of food consumption across space and time at Liangchengzhen, a Longshan (ca. 2600-1900 B.C.) site located in Shandong Province, China.
+The primary hypothesis of the research contended that evidence of increasing social inequality with respect to food consumption would be found from early to late phases at Liangchengzhen.
 In addition, rice and meat from mammals, especially pigs, were hypothesized as the most likely types of prestigious foods for daily and ritual activities.
 Fish and marine foods in general were hypothesized to be foods that average households could obtain since Liangchengzhen was close to the sea and would not have as high a value as mammal meat.

-The steps in the lipid residue analysis consisted of sampling, extraction, and analysis.
-Pottery was sampled from Early Phase storage/trash and hypothesized ritual pits as well as Late Phase storage/trash and hypothesized ritual pits located in Excavation Area One (see Figs.1-2).
+Pottery was sampled from Early Phase storage/trash and ritual pits as well as Late Phase storage/trash and ritual pits located in Excavation Area One.
 Pottery types included ding and guan, hypothesized for cooking meat, and yan, hypothesized for steaming vegetables and grains.
-Extraction procedures consisted of accelerated solvent extraction (ASE) to obtain the total lipid extract (TLE), separatory funnels to further separate the organic and aqueous phases of the sample, and column chromatography to obtain the alkane fraction of the total lipid.
+Lipid residue analysis was performed using gas chromatography/mass spectrometry (GCMS) to quantify the amount of C15 and C17 alkane peaks in the pottery and compare these quantities to the amount of C15 and C17 alkane peaks in terrestrial and marine food reference sources.

 It can be concluded that patterns of consumption at Liangchengzhen changed substantially from the early phase to the late phase with regards to food residues found in hypothesized ritual pits.
 Considering these data with the understanding that food in China has historically been used as a tool to wield influence and power, it can be hypothesized that a social hierarchy may have developed by the late phase that was not present during the early phase.
 However, participation in the activities held in late phase ritual pits may have been inclusive for all Liangchangzhen residents rather than exclusive for higher status individuals.